creationyun/TransferTimetable/README.md

 A transfer timetable will be derived for when you arrive at Sinnae station on Line 6 and transfer on Gyeongchun Line for Chuncheon in 2.5 minutes.

-## Structure of the timetable file
+## Internal Structure of the Timetable File

 The timetable file structure is a text file and you can write as follows.